 3 Credits Status: Open Save this Course View Saved Courses

-Prerequisites: AS.030.205 (Introductory Organic Chemistry I); EN.510.101 (Introduction to Materials Chemistry) or AS.030.101 (Introductory Chemistry I) AND AS.030.102 (Introductory Chemistry II) or AS.030.103 (Applied Equilibrium and Relativity w/Lab); permission of instructor required for freshmen.
+Prerequisites: AS.030.205 (Introductory Organic Chemistry I), which can be taken concurrently with AS.305.225 (Introductory Organic Chemistry Laboratory); AND AS.030.102 (Introductory Chemistry II) AND AS.030.106 (Introductory Chemistry Laboratory II) OR AS.030.103 (Applied Equilibrium and Relativity w/Lab).
 Students must have completed Lab Safety training prior to registering for this class.
-To access the tutorial, login to myLearning and enter 458083 in the Search box to locate the appropriate module
+To access the tutorial, login to myLearning and enter 458083 in the Search box to locate the appropriate module.

 Duration